 Our Verdict

-The Anker X1 projector is excellent for watching movies.
+The Anker X1 projector is fantastic for watching movies.
 It's easily bright enough to be watched outside at night, even with some lights around.
-Its contrast is great, showing deep blacks in most scenes.
+Its contrast is excellent, showing deep blacks in most scenes, although its near-blacks are a bit raised.
 It also has an extremely wide color gamut, even in HDR.
 The projector is also very accurate right out of the box, although our unit initially had strange visual artifacts, which disappeared after a settings reset.
-Ultimately, this is an extremely versatile projector that can both act as a home theater unit or a high-quality portable model.
+Ultimately, this is an extremely versatile projector that can serve as both a home theater unit and a high-quality portable model.

 Easily bright enough for dim conditions.